vibingchillax/sources/README.md

 # manga_web sources
-Scrape mangas from multiple sources!
+Scrape manga from multiple sources!
 # Quick start
 If you don't want to mess with code, clone the repository:
 ```bash